Emollient products and fire safety

 Emollient products such as creams, sprays, liquids or gels are safe to use and they are vital for the skin conditions that they treat.

-If there is any risk that your clothes, bedding, bandages or other fabrics are contaminated with emollient residue, follow the fire safety advice below:
+If there is any risk that your clothes, bedding, bandages or other fabrics ar0e contaminated with emollient residue, follow the fire safety advice below:

 - Don’t smoke.
 If you do smoke, and you want to quit, the best way to do so is a combination of medication and support.
-Visit the NHS Smokefree website for more information
+Visit the NHS Smokefree website (Link opens new window) for more information

 - Keep away from anyone else that is smoking